sarbastu/me/README.md

 ## About Me

 I’m someone who loves creating responsive and dynamic apps.
 General focus on delivering excellent user experiences and implementing efficient, scalable solutions.
 I enjoy learning new technologies, exploring design patterns, and mastering algorithms.
-My favorite things to code are interactivity and animations!
+My favourite things to code are interactivity and animations!

 ---